uptonking/note4yaoo/read-docs-style.md

     - If you want the class to always be attached to the component, you should use the `attrs` method to attach it.
     - If you want to attach it only in some cases, you can use `className` props like you always have.
     - If the framework has a bunch of raw global CSS that needs to be included on the page, you can add it using the createGlobalStyle API.
 This is also useful for things like CSS resets.
+- changelog
+    - 4.0.0-201810-A brand new createGlobalStyle API, support as, ref prop
+    - 4.1.2-201811-native support for the css prop
+    - 5.0.0-2019-alpha-no breaking, rewrite with hooks to no wrapper hell
 ### qucikstart
 - demo
 ```